ghassan-alaka/GPLOT/README.md

 1. Add 'GPLOT_DIR' to environment
         Define GPLOT_DIR as the path where you cloned the GPLOT repository.
         This variable is critical to the functionality of GPLOT.
-        Add it to your ~/.cshrc or ~/.bashrc file.
+        Add it to your ~/.cshrc and ~/.profile files.

 2. Install NCL (NCAR Command Language).